$120B In Sales For Jet Makers

 Figure 2: Split firm orders versus order intentions (Source: AeroAnalysis)

-The reason why this is so interesting to investors is because it gives a peak in how many sales are likely to end up in order books on the short term, likely to be added in the month of the air show.
-On the other side, the Letters of Intent and Memoranda of Understanding that are signed during the air show give some insight in leads that are very likely, even almost certainly, going to result in orders.
-So, on the short term, we can expect to see the books grossing 558 orders, while 875 orders are being worked on.
+The reason this is so interesting to investors is that it gives a peak in how many sales are likely to end up in order books on the short term, likely to be added in the month of the air show.
+On the other side, the Letters of Intent and Memoranda of Understanding that are signed during the air show give some insight into leads that are very likely, even almost certainly, going to result in orders.
+So, in the short term, we can expect to see the books grossing 558 orders, while 875 orders are being worked on.
 The business that is going to end up with jet makers in the order books is valued $45.3B, versus $92.5B worth of order being worked on.

 Now this picture gets skewed by a couple of things, the first one being order conversions.
 We saw that Boeing launched the MAX 10, mainly at the expense of the MAX 9.
 These firm conversions or conversion intentions are not adding to the existing order book.
 They only add some upsize value and I expect that most airlines that have converted will get their MAX 10 for the price that they initially agreed on for the MAX 9.